Special sizes are produced

 Exterior doors are exposed to the weather and must be sufficiently resistant.
 They usually need additional technical functions such as fire and sound protection, burglar protection and thermal insulation.

-The front doors include:
+The exterior doors include:

 - Front doors